RHS Level 3 Certificate in the Principles of Garden Planning, Construction and Planting

 How is it delivered and assessed?

-This qualification is classroom based; teaching consists of lectures and practical demonstrations with outdoor discussions where relevant.
-Each unit is assessed by a short written examination set by the Royal Horticultural Society in February and June each year.
+This qualification is classroom based but as it is a final opportunity for students to take this Certificate it will run on alternate weeks of classroom teaching /directed study or zoom as agreed with the group, to reduce the amount of travelling.
+Teaching consists of lectures and practical demonstrations with outdoor discussions where relevant.
+Each unit is assessed by a short written examination set by the Royal Horticultural Society in February and June.
+February 2025 will be the last possible chance to sit these exams.

 What qualification will I get?